mdnasirulhaque/xsdmapper/README.md

 ## 🎨 How to Use

+1.  **Create New Mapping**:
-1.  **Load Schemas**: Use the "Upload XSD" buttons in the "Source Schema" and "Target Schema" panels to load your respective schemas.
-(Note: Currently, this loads mock data for demonstration purposes).
+    -   Use the "Upload XSD" buttons in the "Source Schema" and "Target Schema" panels to load your respective schemas.
-2.  **Create Mappings**: Click and drag a field from the source schema panel on the left to a corresponding field in the target schema panel on the right.
+    -   Click and drag a field from the source schema panel to a corresponding field in the target schema panel.
 A line will appear, connecting the two.
-3.  **Manage Mappings**:
-    - Hover over the dot in the middle of a connecting line to bring up controls.
+    -   Hover over the dot on a connecting line to manage the mapping (edit transformation or delete).
-    - Click the **Wand** icon to open the transformation dialog.
+    -   Set transformations (e.g., `UPPERCASE`) in the transformation dialog.
-    - Click the **X** icon to delete the mapping.
-4.  **Set Transformations**: In the transformation dialog, you can select a transformation type (e.g., `UPPERCASE`) and configure its parameters.
-5.  **Preview & Download**:
-    - Click the **"Preview XML"** button in the header to see a sample of the final XML output.
-    - Click the **"Download XSLT"** button to download the generated transformation file.
+    -   Preview and download the final XSLT file.
+2.  **View Submitted Requests**: Navigate to the "Submitted Requests" page from the sidebar to see a table of past requests.
+You can search for specific requests or filter them by their status.
+3.  **View Existing Configurations**: Navigate to the "Configurations" page from the sidebar to browse saved mapping configurations that can be viewed or reused.